longduoduo112/youtu-agent/examples/ppt_gen/YAML_CONFIG_GUIDE.md

    - `description`: free-form docstring used for both human guidance and JSON schema.
    - `type`: the logical slide type (must exist in `type_map`).
    - One or more **field specifications** that describe the expected payload for each placeholder.

+It is recommended to place `type_map` in the YAML configuration file for a specific PPT template. `type_map` should only list the pages supported by the template.
+For pages not listed in `type_map`, the `gen_schema.py` script will remove them from the final schema.

 ### Field specification keys